IBM-Cloud/jpetstore-kubernetes/README.md

 Optional.
 This step is only required if you want to add text messaging capabilities.
 Skip this section if you only want to interact using the web chat.

-1. Visit [Twilio](http://twilio.com), sign up for a free account and **buy a number** with MMS capabilties by creating a project/feature on the Dashboard.
+1. Visit [Twilio](http://twilio.com), sign up for a free account and **buy a number** with MMS capabilities by creating a project/feature on the Dashboard.
 2. Open the **mms-secrets.json** file and replace:

    1.  **sid** and **token** values with your **AccountSID** and the **AuthToken** from the Twilio Account Dashboard.